Skip to content

 Peter B. Hutt II

-Peter Hutt represents government contractors in a range of complex investigation, litigation, and compliance matters, including False Claims Act and fraud investigations and litigation, compliance with accounting, cost, and pricing requirements, and contract claims and disputes.
+Peter Hutt represents government contractors in False Claims Act and fraud matters, and accounting, cost, and pricing disputes and counseling matters.

-Peter also represents clients in a wide range of accounting, cost, and pricing matters, as well as other contract and grant matters.
-He is experienced in addressing issues concerning pensions and post-retirement benefits, contract formation, TINA and defective pricing, claims and terminations, contract financing, price reduction clauses, subcontracting and supply chain compliance, specialty metals compliance, and small business and DBE compliance.
-He has litigated significant cost, accounting, and contract breach matters in the Court of Federal Claims and the Armed Services Board of Contract Appeals.
+Peter also represents contractors and grantees in accounting, cost, and pricing matters, and other contract and grant matters.
+He has addressed issues concerning pensions and post-retirement benefits; TINA and defective pricing; alleged CAS violations; cost accounting practice changes; alleged charging of unallowable and expressly unallowable costs; terminations; contract financing; price reduction clause issues; subcontracting and supply chain compliance; specialty metals compliance; and small business and DBE compliance.
+He has litigated cost, accounting, and contract breach matters in the Court of Federal Claims and the ASBCA.

-Peter is recognized for his work both in government contracts and in False Claims Act disputes by Chambers USA, which notes that "He is absolutely outstanding.
+Peter is recognized for his work both in False Claims Act and government contract disputes by Chambers USA, which notes that "He is absolutely outstanding.
 He is thoughtful and client-focused."
 Chambers also notes that "Peter's judgment and problem solving ability is unique.
 He is a very good False Claims Act lawyer."

 In a December 2020 speech, Deputy Assistant Attorney General Michael Granston warned that cybersecurity fraud could see enhanced enforcement under the False Claims Act (“FCA”).
 On October 6, 2021, Deputy Attorney General Lisa Monaco announced that the Department of Justice (“DOJ”) would be following through on that warning with the